 High school students may apply online for an ROTC scholarship beginning in June between their junior and senior years.
 The application window closes at the beginning of January in their senior year.

-The typical high school scholarship recipient at WMU has a 3.5 GPA; scored a 25 on the ACT; played a high school varsity sport; and was a team captain, a student government leader, or held some other type of leadership position.
+The typical high school scholarship recipient at WMU has a 3.5 GPA; scored a 25 on the ACT or 1180 on the SAT; played a high school varsity sport; and was a team captain, a student government leader, or held some other type of leadership position.

 Applicants who are not high school students must apply in person at WMU's ROTC office.
-Contact Brett Johnson at firstname.lastname@example.org for more information.
+Email for more information.

 Two special categories of scholarship exist for current soldiers.
 These are the Green to Gold Scholarship for active duty soldiers and the Guaranteed Reserve Forces Duty Scholarship for members of the Army National Guard and Army Reserve.
-Active duty soldiers should apply online, while Guard and Reserve Soldiers should contact Brett Johnson at email@example.com for more information.
+Active duty soldiers should apply online, while Guard and Reserve Soldiers should Email for more information.